 To determine whether people are consuming a proper amount of nutrients, doctors ask them about their eating habits and diet and do a physical examination to assess the composition and functioning of the body.

 Height and weight are measured, and body mass index (BMI) is calculated.
 BMI is calculated by dividing weight (in kilograms) by the square of the height (in meters).
-A BMI between 19 and 24 is usually considered normal for men and women.
+A BMI between 19 and 24 is usually considered normal or healthy for men and women.
 In the United States and other developed countries, many people have a BMI that is higher than 24.
 Maintaining an appropriate weight is important for physical and psychologic health.
 A standardized height-weight table can be used as a guide, but BMI is more reliable.

 Body composition, including the percentage of body fat, is sometimes estimated by measuring skinfold thickness or doing bioelectrical impedance analysis.
 More accurate ways to determine this percentage include weighing people under water (hydrostatic weighing) and doing a dual-energy x-ray absorptiometry (DXA) scan, but these methods are not easy to use, can be expensive, and are not always readily available.
 They are used mainly in research.

 Levels of many nutrients can be measured in blood and sometimes in tissues.
 For example, measuring the level of albumin, the main protein in blood, may help determine whether people are deficient in protein.
 Nutrient levels decrease when nutrition is inadequate.

 Another important consideration is how much of the body is fat and how much is muscle (body composition).
 Hydrostatic weighing, skinfold thickness, bioelectric impedance analysis, and dual-energy x-ray absorptiometry can be used to determine body composition.